YiLimath/YiLimath.github.io/_pages/agent-system/knowledge-retrieval.md

 rerank for applicability, and allow the system to say that no adequate source was found.

+## Real-world application

+An internal policy assistant should retrieve the current policy version and return a claim with its source location, rather than answer from model memory.
+The retrieval boundary can enforce access control, freshness, and citation requirements before generation.

 ## Figure

 ![Knowledge retrieval and provenance](/images/agent-system/14-knowledge-retrieval.svg)